New 2020 Ford Escape SUV

 Under the Hood

 The SE Sport trim comes standard with the 2.5-liter hybrid setup.
-With 198 horsepower this engine is a great re-entry for the Escape into the hybrid space.
+With 200 horsepower, this gas-electric powertrain is a great re-entry for the Escape into the hybrid space.
 Power never feels lacking, though we would have preferred paddle shifters on this option, especially since this is being touted as a Sport trim.

 Our favorite engine tested was the 2.0-liter EcoBoost four.
 This little hustler never disappointed nor lacked personality.
 Its 250 horsepower and 275 lb-ft of torque hungrily gobbled up the road with what felt like little effort.
-Available on the SEL and Titanium trims, this is the engine to beat.
+Available in AWD SEL and Titanium models, this is the engine to beat.

 181 horsepower @ 6,000 rpm